chunisama/Dropify/README.md

 # README

-# H1  Dropify
+# Dropify
 Dropify is a web service for audio streaming your favorite tracks for your audio listening pleasure.
 It can also be a way discover new genres and songs that you have never heard before!

-# User account creation, User Log in with frontend/backend authentication, guest/demo login, signup/login errors
+# User account frontend/backend authentication, guest/demo login, signup/login errors

 Users can sign up, sign in, and log out seamlessly.
 Additionally a user can use a demo login to experience the site without having to sign up.